 - In corporate finance, Todd has led transactions in Latin America and Europe, including advising in debt or equity offerings by issuers from Brazil, Chile, Argentina, Mexico and Colombia, as well as Spain and Portugal.
 Todd has handled matters for BAML, BTG Pactual, Citigroup, Credit Suisse, Goldman Sachs, Itau, JPMorgan, Morgan Stanley and UBS, among others.

-- In M&A, Todd’s experience includes representing KKR, Apax, Patria, Silver Lake and others in private equity matters as well as the principals in strategic transactions such as the controlling shareholders of Distribución y Servicio D&S in the sale of a controlling stake to Walmart, Gas Natural in its tender offer for Endesa, Portugal Telecom in its response to an unsolicited tender offer, Vivo in its exchange offers in Brazil, Telefónica Móviles in its acquisition of Motorola’s mobile telephone companies in Mexico, and Owens-Illinois in acquisitions and joint ventures in Latin America.
+- In M&A, Todd’s experience includes representing KKR, Apax, Carlyle, Patria, Riverwood, SoftBank and others in private equity matters as well as the principals in strategic transactions such The Boeing Company in its acquisition of Embraer, the controlling shareholders of Distribución y Servicio D&S in the sale of a controlling stake to Walmart, Dunas Energía in its tender offer by Grupo Energía Bogotá, Netshoes in its merger with a Magazine Luiza subsidiary, Volcan in its joint venture related to Port of Chancay in Peru, Gas Natural in its tender offer for Endesa, Portugal Telecom in its response to an unsolicited tender offer, Vivo in its exchange offers in Brazil, Telefónica Móviles in its acquisition of Motorola’s mobile telephone companies in Mexico, and Owens-Illinois in acquisitions and joint ventures in Latin America.

 - In private equity, Todd regularly represents KKR and Apax in matters in Latin America as well as other international and regional private equity firms.